ethereum/EIPs/EIPS/eip-1.md

 Oct 17, 2018: The `updated` header was introduced.

 May 19, 2019: The **Abandoned** status was introduced.

+Dec 4, 2019: The "Security Considerations" section was introduced.

 See [the revision history for further details](https://github.com/ethereum/EIPs/commits/master/EIPS/eip-1.md), which is also available by clicking on the History button in the top right of the EIP.